mrawlingst/ActuallyFunBingo-Deprecated/README.md

 * Super Mario 64
 * The Legend of Zelda: Breath of the Wild
 * The Legend of Zelda: Ocarina of Time
+* World of Warcraft *Turbo*
+    * More challenging milestones

 ## Modes

-*Rules pertaining to game are house rules or agreed on by group prior to start*.
+*Rules pertaining to the game are house rules or agreed on by the group prior to the start*.

 Modes Supported:
 * Standard